Upcoming Event is on Sunday, January 7, 2024

 1 Merry Lane, Jericho

-(This program replaced “McKim, Mead & White and the Creation of an Imagined American Aristocracy” when the scheduled speaker, Mosette Broderick, had to cancel the day before.)
+(This program replaced “McKim, Mead & White and the Creation of an Imagined American Aristocracy” with Mosette Broderick, which was cancelled due to unfortunate circumstances and will be rescheduled at a later date.)

 "The Tuskegee Airmen in World War II" at the Jericho Public Library, 1 Merry Lane, Jericho